aboviq/emigrate/packages/mysql/README.md

-# @emigrate/storage-mysql
+# @emigrate/mysql

 A MySQL plugin for Emigrate.
-Uses a MySQL database for storing migration history.
+Uses a MySQL database for storing the migration history.
 Can load and generate .sql migration files.

 The table used for storing the migration history is compatible with the [immigration-mysql](https://github.com/joakimbeng/immigration-mysql) package, so you can use this together with the [@emigrate/cli](../cli) as a drop-in replacement for that package.